 We celebrate the greenspaces and encourage others to do so with us or in their own way.
 We help create access and connect these beautiful, valuable places with trails.
 If you enjoy the natural world, we would love to have you join us.

-We envision a network of greenways and trails that connect the places where we live, work, learn and play.
+We envision a greenbelt that connects the places where we live, work, learn and play.
 This greenbelt uses land that is often ignored and neglected and takes advantage of existing parks and sidewalks.
 It offers an inviting and easy way to move throughout our community as a pedestrian or cyclist, experiencing our natural landscape and heritage along the way.
 It helps to protect creeks and rivers, our water supply, and habitat for native plants and animals.
 The greenbelt reduces the impact of severe flooding and offers many other health and safety benefits.

-We are fortunate to live in a city with such great people; People with vision, People who care about the environment.
-People willing to share, especially their knowledge.
+We are fortunate to live in a city with great people: people with vision, people who care about the environment, people willing to share, for the benefit of their community.
 There are more than 1,200 acres set aside just as natural areas.
-They did this for many reasons: flood mitigation, water quality, air quality, wildlife protection, recreation for residents and visitors, tourism, transportation by foot or bicycle, nature classrooms and more.
+This was done for many reasons: flood mitigation, water quality, air quality, wildlife protection, recreation for residents and visitors, tourism, transportation by foot or bicycle, nature classrooms and more.

-San Marcos Greenbelt Alliance partners with the City of San Marcos; http://www.ci.san-marcos.tx.us ,the Mayor and Council, the City staff, especially Parks and Recreation, Park Rangers, and GIS department.
+San Marcos Greenbelt Alliance partners with the City of San Marcos www.sanmarcostx.gov, the Mayor and Council, the City staff, especially Parks and Recreation, Park Rangers, and GIS department.

 We are indebted to the San Marcos River Foundation http://www.sanmarcosriver.org for our start in 1998.
-They provided reason, purpose and even some funding when we were starting.
+They provided reason, purpose and funding when we were starting.

-Texas State University, http://www.txstate.edu/ especially the Biology, Geography and English Departments that have provided knowledge and experience over these two decades.
+Texas State University http://www.txstate.edu/, especially the Biology, Geography and English Departments have provided knowledge and experience over these two decades.